edge-cloud/www.edge-cloud.net/_posts/2015-08-04-sddc-sddc-architecture-basic-design-elements.md

 Yet at the same time you also want to limit customization in order to be able to maintain self-service capabilities, as each customization adds complexity and cost.

 The solution here is to use a small set of distinct service level tiers.
 Each service tier implements a certain capability along the spectrum of capabilities.
-As such it would e.g. be possible to workloads different data stores with varying <a href="https://en.wikipedia.org/wiki/IOPS" target="_blank">IOPS</a>.
+As such it would e.g. be possible to workloads different data stores with varying [IOPS](https://en.wikipedia.org/wiki/IOPS).

 Another example would be the ability to offer three levels of backup capabilities: The lowest tier, usually called bronze, would offer no backup whatsoever.
 The next tier, usually called silver, would offer backups within the same region.
 The most advanced tier, usually called gold, would offer backups within and across regions.